kaco-msft/office-developer-exchange-docs/docs/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth.md

 Exchange service principals are used to enable applications to access Exchange mailboxes with client credentials flow with the POP and IMAP protocols.

-### Add the POP and IMAP permissions to your AAD app.
+### Add the POP and IMAP permissions to your AAD application

-1. Select the **API Permissions** blade in your AAD application in the Azure Portal
+1. Select the **API Permissions** blade in your AAD application's management view in the Azure Portal.
 2. Click **Add permission**.
-3. Click the **APIs my organization uses** tab and search for the *Office 365 Exchange Online* app.
+3. Click the **APIs my organization uses** tab and search for "*Office 365 Exchange Online*".
 4. Click **Application permissions**.
-5. If you want POP access, select the **POP.AccessAsApp** permission, and for IMAP access, select the **IMAP.AccessAsApp** permission.
+5. For POP access, select the **POP.AccessAsApp** permission.
+For IMAP access, select the **IMAP.AccessAsApp** permission.

 ![pop-imap-permission](media/pop-imap-api-permissions.png)

 6. Once selected, click **Add permissions**.

+You should now have the POP or IMAP application permissions added to your AAD application's permissions.

-### Tenant admin consent
+### Get tenant admin consent

 For each tenant you would like to access Exchange mailboxes via POP or IMAP, your AAD application must get tenant admin consent.
-Learn more about [tenant admin consent process](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent)
+Learn more about [tenant admin consent process](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent) here.

 In your OAuth 2.0 tenant authorization request, the `scope` query parameter should be `https://ps.outlook.com/.default` for both the POP and IMAP application scopes.